This Mexican Chocolate Cake is quick and simple. It’s the only way I cook and bake nowadays.

 It’s basically a jazzed up box mix with only a few ingredients and a special Mexican ingredient.

-Please note: Use whatever ingredients are listed on the cake box and add the Mexican chocolate.
+Use whatever ingredients are listed on the box and add the Mexican chocolate.

 The butter is simply for oiling up the pan.
 You are also going to need whipped cream or frosting.

-- Be sure to leave some of the chocolate (about 2 triangles) for decoration.
+- Be sure to leave some chocolate (about 2 triangles) for decoration.

 What is Mexican chocolate?

-- Place all the cake box ingredients and the Mexican chocolate in a large bowl.
+- Place all the box ingredients and the shaved chocolate in a large bowl.

 - Set the batter aside until ready to use.

-The beauty of this EASY Mexican Chocolate Cake is that it does not require a hand mixer or a mixing stand.
+The beauty of this recipe is that it does not require a hand mixer or a mixing stand.
 Whisk and bowl.
 That’s it.

 - Add butter to the sides.